 About the Author

 Selçuk Altun was born in Artvin, Turkey in 1950.
 He is a retired banking executive and bibliophile.
-His works include The Sultan of Byzantium, Songs My Mother Never Taught Me and Many and Many a Year Ago.
+His works include The Sultan of Byzantium, Songs My Mother Never Taught Me and Many and Many a Year Ago, all published by Telegram.
 He lives in Istanbul.

 About the Translator